RamenVentures/Operating-Manual/README.md

 Startups are dominated by power laws.
 [The top 10 unicorns are worth as much as the next 100 combined.](https://www.cbinsights.com/research/unicorn-power-law/) [0.04% of investments return 50x.](https://www.sethlevine.com/archives/2014/08/venture-outcomes-are-even-more-skewed-than-you-think.html)

 Can this team in this market at this valuation create a 50-100X return?

+## How We Help
+> The only thing that matters is getting to Product/Market fit.”
+> - Marc Andreessen

+We specialize in helping early-stage companies get to Product/Market Fit.
+Specifically, we can help in three ways:

+1. **Helping you find Product/Market Fit**
+	1. Teaching you how to create an important Mission and Vision that attracts world-class employees and customers.
+	2. Teaching you how to create a Value Hypothesis (a combination of target market, problem, distribution channels, customer relationships, revenue model, key activities, resources, partners, and cost structure) that results in Product/Market Fit.
+	3. Teaching you how to measure Product/Market Fit and know when you’ve truly found it.
+	4. Teaching you mental models for understanding what’s most important to do next.
+2. **Helping you build and scale both your product, and your team.**
+	1. Teaching you how to identify the right candidates to fill out your team.
+	2. Teaching you how to effectively structure your engineering team to build high quality, bullet-proof product.
+	3. Providing a sounding board for architecture decisions, technical problems and UX questions.
+3. **Helping you develop into world-class founders**
+	1. Coaching on how to become a more effective founder.
+	2. Teaching you how to grow and manage people.
+	3. Guiding you towards new learning challenges, and providing self-improvement goals.

+We deliver this help:
+1. **Daily**, by being available to talk anytime.
+2. **Monthly**, by:
+	1. Sending you a “Can We Help?” email reminding you of the three ways we can help.
+	2. Watching your Monthly Investor Update emails for opportunities to help and red flags.
+3. **Quarterly**, by sending you a Founder Report Card.